H4ckw1thN33r4J/Anchore-CircleCI-Integration/README.md

 We also has an option to control the job failure status with 'policy_failure' option.
 If set to True, Workflow halts when the container image violates user defined policy.

+you can refer to the sample workflow with anchore image scan job integrated in this repo :(.circkeci/config.yaml) https://github.com/strikergoutham/Anchore-CircleCI-Integration/blob/main/.circleci/config.yml

 We also persist the Anchore generated results as build artifacts for the review by the relevant team.(Build artifacts expire after 30 days.)
 ## Anchore Engine result artifacts snapshot :